ansys/pyfluent/doc/source/user_guide/fields/reduction.rst

 Reduction functions perform operations like computing averages, integrals, and sums over specified data locations, such as areas or volumes.

-For demonstrating the following examples, let us initialize two separate solver sessions with two separate examples case files as follows:
+To demonstrate the following examples, first initialize two separate solver sessions with two separate examples case files as follows:

 .. code-block:: python